hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 This can take tens of minutes for a large keyboard.
 F360 is not very suitable for P2PPCB Composer, but you don't want to pay thousands of USD for CATIA, I guess.

+This command uses RPA when the cache is not enough.
+You cannot use the mouse/keyboard while running RPA.

 https://user-images.githubusercontent.com/1212166/205190601-aa501d4e-4c94-4c00-b48b-c263d903dbeb.mp4

 5. Adjust any key